4. Day of Surgery

-- Just like the surgical long-term temp is picked up on the day of surgery, the RAPID is also picked up on a second set of temporary cylinders and is held until the time of final prosthetic conversion.
+- Just like the surgical long-term temp is picked up on the day of surgery, the RAPID is also picked up on a second set of temporary cylinders and is held until it is time to transition into the final prosthesis.

-- From this record, ROE can produce either a final restoration or a printed prototype for final.
+- From this record, ROE can produce either a printed prototype for final, or final restoration.
 There is no simpler method of converting to final.

-- RAPID Provides ROE with every needed to make the final:
+- The RAPID provides ROE with everything needed to make the final: